janlelis/irbtools/README.md

 - [Use VIM from inside IRB](https://github.com/jberkel/interactive_editor)

 #### Extra Commands

+Commands get treated specially by IRB and do not necessarily follow Ruby syntax.

 Command | Alias | Description | Example
 ------ | ---------- | ---------|---